imranhsayed/react-hooks/README.md

 #### 4. `useReducer()`

   * `useReducer` lets you manage local state of complex components with a reducer

+## How does React associate Hook calls with components?

+  * React keeps track of the currently rendering component.
+  * There is an internal list of `“memory cells”` associated with each component.
+They’re just JavaScript objects where we can put some data
+  * When you call a Hook like `useState()`, it reads the current cell (or initializes it during the first render), and then moves the pointer to the next one
+  * This is how multiple useState() calls each get independent local state

 ## How do lifecycle methods correspond to Hooks?